ebanner/pynt/README.md

 pynt takes a python file and produces a jupyter notebook.
 The resulting jupyter notebook can be opened in a [jupyter notebook web browser client](#jupyter-notebook-web-browser-client) or within emacs with a [Emacs IPython Notebook client](https://github.com/ebanner/pynt/blob/dev/README.md#emacs-ipython-notebook-client).

-In addition an emacs package called `pynt-mode` is included which provides an interface for running pynt as well as tooling for making the transition from code and jupyter notebook (and vice-versa) seamless (i.e. by aligning code lines and jupyter cells automatically).
+In addition an emacs package called `pynt-mode` is included. `pynt-mode` provides an interface for invoking pynt as well as tooling for making the transition from code and jupyter notebook (and vice-versa) seamless (i.e. by scrolling jupyter cells with lines of code).

-Another way to think about pynt is as a tool which produces a *dynamic* (or *live*) log.
-A dynamic log is in contrast to a *static* (or *dead*) log which you could produce by, say, inserting print statements between each line of your code. pynt does this automatically *without you having to insert logging statements*.
+One way to think about pynt is it is a tool which produces a *dynamic* (or *live*) log.
+A dynamic log is in contrast to a *static* (or *dead*) log which you could produce by, say, inserting print statements between each line of your code. pynt does this automatically *without you having to modify the existing code*.

 Yet another way to think about pynt is as a debugger.
 But rather than operating at one line at a time (as with traditional debuggers) you have access to *every line of code at all times*.